MSc Renewable Energy and Sustainable Technology

 Solar, Heat, and the Grid

-This module dscusses the challenges facing our energy systems, the interrelation between power demand, heat demand, and transport.
-This is a critical issue for the future where increasingly these demand networks will be interlinked through the use of renewable electricity.
+This module discusses the challenges facing our energy systems, the interrelation between power demand, heat demand, and transport.
+This is a critical issue for the future where these demand networks will increasingly be interlinked using renewable electricity.

 Bioprocesses for a Circular Economy